304 North Cardinal St.

 Pests & diseases

-Fungal diseases such as powdery mildew and leaf spot can also affect Canada lilies if conditions are right for it to develop – usually when there is too much moisture in the air combined with warm temperatures over long periods of time.
-To help reduce this risk try not to water directly onto the foliage but instead focus on watering around the base of each stem so that only roots get wet – this helps keep humidity levels down around your plants which makes it harder for fungal spores to survive.
+Fungal diseases such as powdery mildew and leaf spot can also affect Canada lilies if conditions are right for them to develop.
+This is usually when there is too much moisture in the air combined with warm temperatures over long periods of time.
+To help reduce this risk, try not to water directly onto the foliage but instead focus on watering around the base of each stem so that only roots get wet – this helps keep humidity levels down around your plants, which makes it harder for fungal spores to survive.
 Additionally, prune off any dead or diseased stems promptly so that infection does not spread further throughout your garden.

 By taking some simple steps such as regularly inspecting them, removing damaged parts quickly, using insecticidal sprays where necessary, avoiding overwatering, and pruning off dead stems, you should be able to protect your Canada lilies from pests and diseases without too much effort.